-All accidents on campus or during internship need to be reported to college instructor or program director immediately.
-Dial 911 for an emergency.
 All registered students are covered by a mandatory student accident insurance policy.
 The College is participating in an MNSCU accident insurance policy that will provide benefits for accidental bodily injury incurred while:

 - 1. Attending regular school sessions - 2.
 Participating in school-sponsored and supervised extracurricular activities which are exclusively sponsored by the school (excluding club, intramural, and intercollegiate sports), and - 3.
 Traveling directly to and from school for regularly scheduled classes and sponsored events.